-Objective area at risk Risk Risk rating Responsible officer Mitigating actions Regulation Pensions legislation or regulation changes resulting in an increase in the cost of the scheme or increased administration Medium 12 City Treasurer Maintain links with central government and national bodies to keep abreast of national issues.
-Respond to all consultations and lobby as appropriate to ensure consequences of changes to legislation are understood.
-Regulation Introduction of European Directive MiFID II results is a restriction of Fund's investment options and an increase in Medium 12 City Treasurer Officers are engaging with Fund Managers to understand the position better costs Knowledge and Skills Policy in place for Officers and Members of the Committee Maintain links with central government and national bodies to keep abreast of national issues Administration BT unable to provide monthly or end of year interface files in a format suitable for Surrey CC to update service records Medium 12 Acting Director of HR Issue has been escalated by the Chief Executive for high level resolution with BT Inacc the p impa at M and undertake day to day operations.
+Objective area at risk Risk Risk rating Responsible officer Mitigating actions Regulation Medium 12 City Treasurer Maintain links with central government and national bodies to keep abreast of national issues.
+Respond to all consultations and lobby as appropriate to ensure consequences of changes to legislation are understood. ) 2 Regulation Introduction of European Directive MiFID II results is a restriction of Fund's investment options and an increase in Medium 12 City Treasurer Officers are engaging with Fund Managers to understand the position better 3 costs Knowledge and Skills Policy in place for Officers and Members of the Committee Maintain links with central government and national bodies to keep abreast of national issues Administration BT unable to provide monthly or end of year interface files in a format suitable for Surrey CC to update service records Medium 12 Acting Director of HR Issue has been escalated by the Chief Executive for high level resolution with BT and undertake day to day operations.
 Inaccuracies in service records held on Test files are currently with SCC the pensions administration system may impact on the triennial funding valuation at March 2016 and notifications to starters and leavers Actuary undertakes data cleansing on the service records and is confident this will mitigate the inaccuracies in service records